finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
-UpdatePortfolioRequest request = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
+UpdatePortfolioRequest request = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition String effectiveAt = "effectiveAt_example"; // String | Optional.
 The effective date for the change try {
     Portfolio result = apiInstance.updatePortfolio(scope, code, request, effectiveAt);
     System.out.println(result);